SU Carb Throttle Plate Early vs. Late

 While on the subject of Throttle Plates, the subject of these spring loaded pop-off valves should be addressed.
 Their purpose is to open on downshifts and engine braking (and only during periods of maximum Intake manifold vacuum) to allow the intake of a small amount of mixture.
 They are not essential to the proper operation of the carbs, but they decrease emissions and exhaust burble and backfiring.

-Note TOV is only open under maximum manifold vacuum condition.
+Note TOV is only open and allowing flow, under maximum manifold vacuum condition.

 Failure of the TOV: